-ECON2103 Applied Microeconomics

-Staff Contact: Dr G. Fishburn S2 L2 T1.5 Prerequisite: ECON1102 Notes: Excluded ECON2101, ECON2121
+Applied Microeconomics Staff Contact: Dr G. Fishburn S2 L2 T1.5 Prerequisite: ECON1102 Note/s: Excluded ECON2101, ECON2121

-Structural change in the Australian economy.
-The effect of different market structures on firms and consumer welfare.
-The consequences of market failure and the effects of government regulation.
-Investment decisions in the public and private sectors, including the estimation of future benefits, revenues and costs, the measurement of consumer and producer surplus.
-The economics of non-renewable and other resources.
-Australia's international trade and investment and the effects of restrictions on international trade and investment.
+This subject covers: structural change in the Australian economy; the effect of different market structures on firms and consumer welfare; the consequences of market failure and the effects of government regulation; investment decisions in the public and private sectors, including the estimation of future benefits, revenues and costs, the measurement of consumer and producer surplus; the economics of non-renewable and other resources; and Australia's international trade and investment and the effects of restrictions on international trade and investment.

-ECON2104 Applied Macroeconomics

-Staff Contact: Dr P. Kriesler S1 L2 T1.5 Prerequisite: ECON1102 Notes: Excluded ECON2102, ECON2122
+Applied Macroeconomics Staff Contact: Dr P. Kriesler S1 L2 T1.5 Prerequisite: ECON1102 Note/s: Excluded ECON2102, ECON2122

-Economic growth and fluctuations in Australia.
-Inflation, unemployment and balance of payments issues.
-Fiscal, monetary, exchange rate and income policies.
-Changes in the structure of the Australian financial system and its links with the international monetary system.
-Effects of restrictions on capital markets.
+This subject looks at: economic growth and fluctuations in Australia.
+Inflation, unemployment and balance of payments issues; fiscal, monetary, exchange rate and income policies; changes in the structure of the Australian financial system and its links with the international monetary system; and effects of restrictions on capital markets.

-Industry Economics and Australian Industrial Policy

-Staff Contact: Ms R. Stonecash

-Prerequisite: ECON2101 or ECON2103 or ECON2121

-Structure of industry; inter-relationships between the role of the business firm and industrial structure; multinational corporations; factors affecting size, structure and performance such as economies of scale, barriers to entry, vertical integration, diversification and mergers, patents, the development and transmission of technology; industrial policy in Australia with special reference to competition policy, foreign investment and mergers, and some specific industry policies eg on motor vehicles, electronics, steel, petroleum.
+Industry Economics and Australian Industrial Policy Staff Contact: Dr R. Stonecash S2 L2 T1 Prerequisite: ECON2101 or ECON2103 or ECON2121 Topics covered include: structure of industry; inter-relationships between the role of the business firm and industrial structure; multinational corporations; factors affecting size, structure and performance such as economies of scale, barriers to entry, vertical integration, diversification and mergers, patents, the development and transmission of technology; industrial policy in Australia with special reference to competition policy, foreign investment and mergers, and some specific industry policies e.g. on motor vehicles, electronics, steel, petroleum.

-Economics of Natural Resources

-Staff Contact: Dr G. Waugh
+Economics of Natural Resources Staff Contact: Dr G. Waugh

-Prerequisite: ECON2101 or ECON2121 or ECON2103 Notes: Excluded ECON2107.
+Prerequisite: ECON2101 or ECON2121 or ECON2103 Note/s: Excluded ECON2107.

-An introduction to the exploitation of natural resource systems examined within an economic framework, particularly forestry, fisheries, water, oil and other minerals.
-Policies required to ensure fisheries, water, oil and other minerals.
-Policies required to ensure improved management without overexploitation of these renewable and non-renewable resources under different property-right regimes.
+This subject provides an introduction to the exploitation of natural resource systems examined within an economic framework, particularly forestry, fisheries, water, oil and other minerals.
+It also looks at policies required to ensure improved management without overexploitation of these renewable and non-renewable resources under different property-right regimes.

-Economics of Tourism

-Staff Contact: Dr B. Rao S1 L2 T1
+Economics of Tourism Staff Contact: Dr B. Rao S1 L2 T1 Prerequisites: ECON1102

-Prerequisites: ECON1102

-Macro and micro economic environments.
-Factors affecting international and domestic tourism.
-Tourism forecasting models.
-Economic analysis of projects.
-Cost/benefit and related procedures.
-Implications of tourism developments for the community in general.
+Topics include: macro and micro economic environments; factors affecting international and domestic tourism; tourism forecasting models; economic analysis of projects; Cost/benefit and related procedures; and the implications of tourism developments for the community in general.

-Environmental Economics and Cost-Benefit Analysis Staff Contact: Dr G. Waugh

-S2 L2 T1 Prerequisite: ECON1101 Notes: Excluded ECON2107
+Environmental Economics and Cost-Benefit Analysis Staff Contact: Dr G. Waugh S2 L2 T1 Prerequisite: ECON1101 Note/s: Excluded ECON2107

-Main elements of environmental economics and cost benefit analysis as it relates to the assessment of environmental issues.
-Topics will include: pollution and pollution policy; environmental cost-benefit analysis and economic methods for measuring costs and benefits; species extinction and irreversibility: environmental ethics and discounting; the environment and developing countries; and the sustainable economy.
+This subject considers the main elements of environmental economics and cost benefit analysis as it relates to the assessment of environmental issues.
+Topics include: pollution and pollution policy; environmental cost-benefit analysis and economic methods for measuring costs and benefits; species extinction and irreversibility: environmental ethics and discounting; the environment and developing countries; and the sustainable economy.

-ECON3115 Economics of Developing Countries

-Staff Contact: Dr C. Suh S1 L2 T1 Prerequisite: ECON1102 Notes: Not offered in 1993 and 1994.
+Economics of Developing Countries Staff Contact: Dr J. Lodewijks S1 L2 T1 Prerequisite: ECON1102 Note/s: Not offered in 1994.